 There are two parts to the Mosaic application process.
 Below you will find both the Mosaic Application Form and the Parent Input Form.
 Make sure to read both forms thoroughly.

 Once you have completed and submitted both forms, we will contact you if we require additional information.
 The Mosaic Placement Committee weighs subjective data from teachers with objective measure of both ability and achievement.
-Once the review is completed, you will be sent an email regarding the placement decision for the Mosaic Program by March 29, 2019.
+Once the review is completed, you will be sent an email regarding the placement decision for the Mosaic Program by the end of March.

 Mosaic Placement Appeal Process